terrabakky/documentation-api/Checks.md

     - `categories`: An array of category (AWS well-architected framework category) strings from the following: security \| cost-optimisation \| reliability \| performance-efficiency  \| operational-excellence (optional)
     - `service`: String, a valid AWS service, please refer to [Cloud Conformity Services Endpoint](https://us-west-2.cloudconformity.com/v1/services)
     - `not-scored`: Boolean, true for informational checks (optional)
-    - `tags`: Array, an array of tag strings that follow the format: "key::value" (optional)
+    - `tags`: Array, an array of tag strings that follow the format: "key::value".
+You can enter a max of 20 tags, each tag must not exceed 50 characters. (optional)
     - `extradata`: An array of objects (optional), each object must contain
-      - `label`: String, as it will appear on the client UI
+      - `label`: String, as it will appear on the client UI.
+Character limit of 20
-      - `name`: String, as reference for the back-end
+      - `name`: String, as reference for the back-end.
+Character limit of 20
       - `type`: String, provide type as you see fit.
+Character limit of 20
       - `value`: Enter value as you see fit.
+If entering a number or string, length must not exceed 150.
   - `relationships`: A relationships object containing
     - `account`: An account object containing
       - `data`: A data object containing
         - `id`: String, CloudConformity account id
         - `type`: "accounts"
+    - `rule`: An rule object containing
+      - `data`: A data object containing
+        - `id`: "CUSTOM-001"
+        - `type`: "rules"

 Example request for creating a check: